Hamish Lowe - Principal environmental scientist

-In recent years Hamish's expertise has been called on to assist with project management and strategic direction of land development and major resource consent processes.
-This has involved the bringing together and co-ordination of a range of varying technical expertise.
+In recent years Hamish's expertise has been called on to assist with project management and strategic direction of land development and major resource consent processes, where he is able to co-ordinate a range of varying technical expertise.
 His skill set assists when acting in a Hearing Commissioner capacity.

 Rob Potts - Senior environmental engineer

 Rob has significant specialist skills in natural treatment systems for both wastewater and stormwater.
 He has national recognition in the land treatment of wastes, both liquid and solid.
 This comes from a solid background in irrigation design, soil physics and nutrient management.

 Rob’s considerable experience often sees him in the role of managing large infrastructure development projects or acting as a Hearing Commissioner.